 Filing a Tax Return as a Dependent

 Federal income taxes may be withheld from income you receive during the year.
 When income taxes are taken from you, the amounts are sent to the IRS as a credit toward income taxes you might owe on the money you received.
-Even if you don’t meet the income limits that require you to file a return, if you had income taxes subtracted from your pay, it is worth it to prepare a return and see if you’re due a refund of the taxes you paid the IRS through withholding.
-If you are due a refund, the only way to get it is to file your own return.
+Even if you don’t meet the income limits that require you to file a return, is worth the time to prepare a return.

 Who is Required to File - 2018 Tax Year

 For the 2018 tax year, a single person is required to file if her income exceeds $12,000; married couples are required to file if they will be filing a joint return and their combined income exceeds $24,000.
 Even if your parents claim you as a dependent, you must file a return if you meet this criteria.